fsujoseph/DividendProject/README.md

 4. lxml
 5. OS

-If using PyCharm all of these can be easily installed as packages.
-Once you do that the imports in the script will take care of everything.
+If using PyCharm, the script will load all of these with the imports.
-Note: OS comes with Python and doesn't have to be installed as a package.

 This video will help install Beautiful Soup and Requests if not using PyCharm.